Shreyas8905/aipes/README.md

 ---

+#### Quick Note

+The api endpoint here is open ended and accepts requests from all origins.
+For this system to be used with backend, proper cors handling must be done for security purpose.
+Still being faster than traditional scipts based system, the time required for processing will differ from resource to resource and number of PPTs queued.
+Hence proper time out must be set based on the requirements.

+---

 ## 8. Conclusion

 AIPES transforms the subjective, time-consuming task of pitch deck evaluation into an objective, data-driven process.
 By combining the speed of **Groq**, the structure of **LangGraph**, and the concurrency of **FastAPI**, this system provides a scalable backend solution for modern HackOps platforms.